 Usually the stark reality of the situation hits you when you are driving along the highway from an event.
 Maybe you had a beer.
 It's a beautiful day out.
 Sun shining, your car is purring along.
 In your rearview mirror you are startled to see the blue & red whirling lights buzzing.
 Your breath stops.
 Your heart starts to race.
 You safely pull over.
 Now what?

-- You may be told why you were pulled over.
-You may even be asked why do _you_ think you were pulled over.
+You may be told why you were pulled over.
+You may even be asked why do you think you were pulled over.
 You may be asked have you been drinking.
 What do you say?
 You need to keep in mind that the officer has known of another law enforcement officer who was killed during a routine traffic stop.
 As the officer's life is always on the line, each officer is trained to protect him or herself.
 The officer does not know you.
-At all times being polite and respectful is important in your exchange with the officer.
-You let the officer know that you are declining comment and if need be invoking your right to remain silent.
+At all times, being polite and respectful is important in your exchange with the officer.
+You should let the officer know that you are declining comment and, if need be, invoking your right to remain silent.

-- You may be asked by the officer to get out of your vehicle to perform some voluntary field sobriety tests.
+You may be asked by the officer to get out of your vehicle to perform some voluntary field sobriety tests.
 You need to know that you are not legally required to perform these tests.
-These are test that even an infantry trained soldier who is sober could fail the field sobriety tests.
+These are tests that even an infantry-trained soldier who is sober could fail.

-- If you are taken into custody, ask to speak with an attorney.
-When you are at the police station and read your _Miranda_ rights you can sign you have received the notice of those rights.
-DO NOT SIGN THE WAVER of those rights.
-Most people think that if they cooperate with an officer it will help their situation and end up answering the officer's questions.
+If you are taken into custody, ask to speak with an attorney.
+When you are at the police station and read your Miranda rights, you can sign to indicate that you have received the notice of those rights.
+DO NOT SIGN THE WAIVER of those rights.
+Most people think that if they cooperate with an officer, it will help their situation and end up answering the officer's questions.
 Certainly, everyone wants to be cooperative.
 However, you need to know that when you are being asked questions by an officer, the officer is doing his or her job and looking for more evidence to INCRIMINATE YOU.
 The law gives you the right not to answer questions, and your silence cannot be used against you.